 Key advice for stress-free travel

-- Don’t overdo it at the airport bar – You know how it is… You’ve managed to squeeze through the rush-hour traffic just in time to make your check-in and now you’re counting down the hours until your flight actually takes off.
-It may be tempting to while away the lengthy minutes at one of the many airport bars you’ve seen, but a quick binge-drinking session really isn’t the answer to your boredom (honest!).
-Whilst the odd airport drink might calm any remaining flying nerves you may have, a multi-shot session is really not going to do your body any good.
+Don’t overdo it at the airport bar – You know how it is, you’ve managed to squeeze through the rush-hour traffic just in time to make your check-in and now you’re counting down the hours until your flight actually takes off.
+It may be tempting to while away the lengthy minutes at one of the many airport bars you’ve seen, but a quick binge-drinking session really isn’t the answer to your boredom.
+Whilst the odd airport drink might calm any remaining flying nerves you may have, a session is really not going to do your body any good.
 Do you really want to pass out on the plane and then get hit with a raging hangover as soon as you touch down on foreign soil?
-Save your drinking until your trip properly begins… or else you could really feel the ill-effects!
+Save your drinking until your trip properly begins.

 Ensuring you have a stress-free trip abroad really doesn’t require too much effort or detailed planning.
 In fact, as long as you stick to some common sense principles, you’ll be well-organised for a healthy and happy time away.
 So be travel-savvy and leave behind the potential pitfalls of foreign trips!